 Equipment checks will be taken at the start, during the race and the finish.
 This rule will be strictly enforced and any competitor found not to be in full compliance will automatically be disqualified.

 It is advisable to carry a mobile phone.
 It could prove invaluable in an emergency.
 However, please be aware that certain parts of the course have poor network coverage.
 If carrying a phone during the race, please provide the phone number when signing on at Registration.

 Manx Mountain Marathon

-At St Paulʼs Church Hall, Market Place, Ramsey on the morning of the race (GR.
+At St Paulʼs Church Hall, Market Place, Ramsey from 7am (GR.
 453943) Google Street View

 Half Manx Mountain Marathon

 Registration for the mountain race will take place in the car park adjacent to the entrance to St John’s Primary School between 12:00 and 12:45pm (GR.
 278816) Google Street View

 The start of the Manx Mountain Marathon is from Market Place, Ramsey (GR.
 453943).

 The Half Manx Mountain Marathon will start from the Patrick Road, just a short walk from the registration area.
 Competitors will be shepherded to the race start from the registration area (GR.
 277815)